-- (A) Belittle
+- Belittle

 - B Acclaim

 - © Expel

-- D Retain
+- Retain

-Inspire companies like Imperfect Produce and Hungry Harvest to reconsider their marketing messaging

-^(B) Criticize the founders of ugly produce companies for not doing enough to support food banks that distribute unwanted fruits and vegetables to the needy

-© Convince readers to only purchase food from companies that work with small farmers to reduce food waste in the United States

-• Offer readers both sides of a debate about ugly produce start-ups, their intentions, and whether these companies are doing more harm than good

-Which passage from the Article best supports the opinion that imperfect produce companies are only concerned with what's best for their own profits?

-Imperfect Produce said it sources from farms only after food banks take what they want.
+Question 5 The author probably wrote this Article in order to Inspire companies like Imperfect Produce and Hungry Harvest to reconsider their marketing messaging Criticize the founders of ugly produce companies for not doing enough to support food banks that distribute unwanted fruits and vegetables to the needy Convince readers to only purchase food from companies that work with small farmers to reduce food was in the United States Offer readers both sides of a debate about ugly produce start-ups, their intentions, and whether these companies are doing more harm than good Question 6 Which passage from the Article best supports the opinion that imperfect produce companies are only concerned with what's best for their own profits?
+(A) Imperfect Produce said it sources from farms only after food banks take what they want.
 Furthermore, the company itself regularly donates food to food banks.
 Now put that in your food basket!

-^(B) The start-ups say they're on a mission to prevent billions of pounds of imperfect produce from needlessly going to waste each year.
-Think of it this way: A banged-up banana isn't any less tasty in a peanut butter sandwich, so why should it be thrown away?

-© Then the ugly produce companies started sprouting up.
+B The start-ups say they're on a mission to prevent billions of pounds of imperfect produce from needlessly going to waste each year.
+Think of it this way: A banged-up banana isn't any less tasty in a peanut butter sandwich, so why should it be thrown away? © Then the ugly produce companies started sprouting up.
 And since the start-ups are able to provide a wide assortment of fruits and veggies from large farms around the country, critics complain that it's gotten difficult for small farms to compete with these marketing machines-and the farmers are losing profits fast.

-• But what about those local farmers who view ugly produce companies as competition?
+But what about those local farmers who view ugly produce companies as competition?
 Imperfect Produce claims both farmers and ugly produce sellers can play a part in reducing food waste.
 It doesn't have to be either-or.